 However, our favourite wine of the tasting was a surprise to both of us!

 We tend to prefer lighter reds like pinot noirs, cinsaults and grenache.
-And whilst we can appreciation a good merlot, cab sav and shiraz we often end up reaching for the lighter juicy reds.
+And whilst we can appreciation a serious red wine we often end up reaching for the lighter juicy reds.
 Delaire Graff has created a light easy drinking Shiraz which is really delicious!
 If you’re looking for a beautiful light red wine which you can drink through summer and winter Delaire Graff has a wonderful option in their shiraz.

 And there you have it!
 Visit for the wine but linger longer to take in the art and spectacular gardens that Delaire Graff has to offer.
 And yes, they have Vladimir Tretchikoff’s iconic Chinese Girl and yes, it is the real one on display!